abbbi/vmsync/README.md

  * Both source and target libvirt host should run on the same libvirt/qemu version/distribution
- * The utility at its current state does not identify custom specified kernel/nvram/tpm devices
+ * The utility at its current state does not copy custom specified kernel/nvram/tpm devices
  * Special devices like iso files attached to the cdrom are not copied